Maria Badstue: Early life and education

+Career

 She is the Artistic Director and Founder of two acclaimed initiatives: Nordic Masterclass for Conductors, an initiative launched in 2012 that strives to create possibilities for young conductors to develop their skills in orchestral leadership, and INDK Symphonic Collaboration, launched in 2018, a collaborative music venture between India and Denmark, the focus of which is to strengthen relations between the two countries through the universal language of music.
 Badstue is also the co-founder of Copenhagen’s The Ørestad Klassiske MusikFestival.
 Launched in November 2021, the music festival focuses on youth and the environment.

 Badstue made her debut with the Copenhagen Philharmonic in Tivoli Hall May 2013, and she has since worked with major orchestras in Scandinavia including the Gothenburg Symphony, Helsingborg Symphony, Kristiansand Symphony Odense Symphony Orchestra, the South Denmark Philharmonic, the Aalborg Symphony Orchestra and Storstroem Symphony Orchestra.
 In 2012 she made her opera conducting debut in the premiere of ANGELO by Lars Klit in Copenhagen.
 Summer of 2014 saw her as co-conductor of the highly acclaimed youth orchestra Orkester Norden, where she conducted the majority of the rehearsals for Thomas Søndergaard and led her own concert with the orchestra at the Vendsyssel Festival.

 With a great interest in contemporary music, Maria Badstue has premiered several works and has also appeared with the Cikada Ensemble in Oslo.
 With Slesvigske musikkorps she conducted the opening concert of the Rued Langgaard Festival 2014 in a programme of music by Strauss and Langgaard.